 According to data compiled by County Health Rankings, some parts of the United States have a very high ratio of residents to mental healthcare providers.
 This is particularly a problem in the South, where the worst ratios seem to be most concentrated.
 For example, Alabama has 990 residents to one mental healthcare provider.
 Texas has a ratio of 880:1, and West Virginia comes in third with 770:1.

-The States with the Biggest Mental Health Provider Shortages
+The States with the Best Mental Health Services (Most Access)

 Not having access to care is a significant barrier to receiving proper mental health treatment.
 As cited by County Health Rankings, “access to care requires not only financial coverage, but also access to providers.
 Thirty percent of the U.S. population lives in a county designated as a Mental Health Professional Shortage Area.”